Photo Credit: Maria Belford

 "IS THE PIPELINE A PIPE DREAM FOR EMERGING WOMEN MUSICAL THEATER WRITERS?" - by EllaRose Chary - The Lilly Awards

 Press About EllaRose's Work:

 ELLAROSE CHARY (she/hers) is an award-winning writer and advocate for inclusion in musical theater.
-She is a winner of the Richard Rodgers Award, a Dramatists Guild Fellow, NYFA Fellowship Playwriting/Screenwriting Finalist, Kleban Prize Finalist, Kernodle New Play Award Finalist, and winner of a BOH Cameronian Arts Award and the Weston Award for Musical Theater.
+She is a Richard Rodgers Award winner, Drama League Award Nominee, Dramatists Guild Fellow, NYFA Fellowship Playwriting/Screenwriting Finalist, Kleban Prize Finalist, Kernodle New Play Award Finalist, and winner of a BOH Cameronian Arts Award and the Weston Award for Musical Theater.

 She is an activist and advocate for inclusion in media both on and off stage.
 She has written for The Lilly Awards Blog, HowlRound, and Musical Theater Today (where she is a contributing editor).
-She has appeared on panels at NYMF and with Honest Accomplice Theater and co-curates Tankaret, a cabaret series for underrepresented voices.
+Her work coordinating Amplifying Activists Together phone banks with Natasha Sinha and Jay Stull was recently featured in American Theatre.
+She has appeared on panels at NYMF and with Honest Accomplice Theater and co-created Tankaret, a cabaret series for underrepresented voices.
 She believes the future of the American theater is universal healthcare.
-MFA: NYU, BA: Brown University.
+MFA: NYU Tisch, BA: Brown University.

 "I strive to put characters in my work who are representative of the world I live in or who may be otherized for some reason, but to not have the fact that those characters are 'other' be their defining trait." - Curve Magazine